ShadanKazmi/video_conferencing_app/README.md

 # video_conferencing_app
 A video conferencing app made to ease work from home users, whether it be for school, office or normal chats.
 Developed in Flutter with proper frontend and backend modules.

-Features :
+# Features :

-Voice Calling
+-Voice Calling

-Video Calling
+-Video Calling

-Create meeting room
+-Create meeting room

-Create instant meeting with code to share with your colleagues
+-Create instant meeting with code to share with your colleagues

-User friendly UI
+-User friendly UI